AnothLeejq/Board-Games-Helper/README.md

 ## How to set up

 1. Download all the file and open "template/index.html" with your browser (Confirmed supported browser: Edge, Wavebrowser or Google Chrome).
-2. Select the game you are going to player then set the key parameters applied for this game following the guide of the interface.
+2. Select the game you are going to play then set the key parameters applied for this game following the guide of the interface.
 3. Enjoy your game :) You can host the game by only read the text shown in the interface and input the key value after your players make selections.

 ## Board Games supported